UdSAES/simaas-api/README.md

 Command       | Description
 ---           | ---
-`lint`        | Lint source code to enforce [JavaScript Standard Style](https://standardjs.com/) `dredd`       | Verify implementation against OAS using [Dredd](https://github.com/apiaryio/dredd) (requires `SIMAAS_INSTANCE` to be set to the full URL of a running service instance!)
+`lint`        | Lint source code to enforce [JavaScript Standard Style](https://standardjs.com/) `lint-fix`    | Fix code style issues that can be resolved automatically `dredd`       | Verify implementation against OAS using [Dredd](https://github.com/apiaryio/dredd) (requires `SIMAAS_INSTANCE` to be set to the full URL of a running service instance!)
 `api-serve`   | Locally serve an interactive visualization of the OAS using  [ReDoc](https://github.com/Rebilly/ReDoc) `api-2oas3`   | Convert the OAS from version 2 to version 3 (resulting file excluded from git!)